 Dawn also served as a Military Police Officer in the United States Army.
 Throughout her military career, Dawn earned respect as a dynamic leader of men and women in combat, peacekeeping, and in training in the United States, South Korea, Kuwait, and Iraq.
 While in the military, Dawn held several leadership positions and deployed to Iraq with the 3rd Infantry Division where she commanded a military police platoon in support of Operation Iraqi Freedom.
 She was subsequently wounded during a combat patrol near Baghdad in 2004, earning a Purple Heart and Bronze Star for her service.

 Dawn remains active supporting numerous civic, cultural and business organizations and is a staunch advocate for Veterans and Wounded Warriors.
-Specifically, Dawn is a member of the USO Board of Governors and the Secretary of Labor’s Advisory Committee for Veterans Employer Training and Employer Outreach and the Department of Veteran Affairs Readjustment Committee.
-Dawn also participates as a member of the Advisory Board for Humana Military Health Systems and ThanksUSA and is a member of the NDIA Board of Trustees and the Reserve Forces Policy Board.
+Specifically, Dawn is the Vice President for the Vail Veterans Program Board of Directors and is a member of the USO Board of Governors, the Quality of Life Plus Foundation, and the Secretary of Veteran’s Affairs Advisory Committee for Education.
+Dawn also participates as a member of the Advisory Board for ThanksUSA and the Department of Defense Reserve Forces Policy Board.
 Previously, Dawn served as the Chairwoman of the Board for the Wounded Warrior Project where she focused on raising awareness and enlisting the public’s aid for the needs of severely injured service men and women in addition to helping severely injured service members recover and readjust and the Secretary of Veterans Affairs Committee for OIF/OEF soldiers and families which focused on improving VA policies and care for veterans who were severely injured in combat.

 Dawn holds a Bachelor of Science degree from the United States Military Academy at West Point and a Master of Arts in Security Studies from Georgetown University in Washington, DC.
-In 2012 Dawn was recognized as an Ernst & Young Greater Washington Entrepreneur of the Year® Award Winner.
-Some of her other accomplishments include: 2012 Fairfax County Chamber of Commerce Outstanding Corporate Citizenship Award Winner; 2012 Aspen Institute Scholar Award; 2012 Civilian Job’s Most Valuable Employer for Military; 2012 Women in Technology Leadership Award Finalist; 2012 Heroine in Technology Finalist; 2011 Fortune Most Powerful Women Entrepreneurs; 2011 Worth Magazine Top Entrepreneurs to Watch (#18); and 2011 Washington Business Journal Women Who Mean Business Award.
+In 2017 Dawn was recognized as the Greater Washington GovCon Executive of the Year.
+Some of her other accomplishments include: 2018 Federal Health IT Top 100; 2018 Federal Health IT Impact Award Winner; 2012 Ernst & Young Greater Washington Entrepreneur of the Year® Award Winner; 2012 Fairfax County Chamber of Commerce Outstanding Corporate Citizenship Award Winner; 2012 Aspen Institute Scholar Award; 2012 Civilian Job’s Most Valuable Employer for Military; 2012 Women in Technology Leadership Award Finalist; 2012 Heroine in Technology Finalist; 2011 Fortune Most Powerful Women Entrepreneurs; 2011 Worth Magazine Top Entrepreneurs to Watch (#18); and 2011 Washington Business Journal Women Who Mean Business Award.
 Additionally, Dawn has been featured on several media outlets including HBO, CNN, MSNBC, CBS, Huffington Post and The New York Times.